AsgardCms/Documentation/media-module/relations.md

 #### Include the partial

-Next you can include the `media::admin.fields.file-link` partial.
+Next you can include the `media::admin.fields.file-link` partial, on the edit view only.
 This needs 3 variables:

 - **entityClass**: the class of the linked object.
 In our example of articles it would be the Articly entity.
 - **entityId**: the id of the linked object.
 In our example this would be the article id.